TommyLe3825/C-Plus-Plus-Full-Course/C++Intermediate/README.md

 You need to add the destructor to the Player class, which should print the remaining points when the program finishes execution.

 *Remember, the destructor is defined using the ~ symbol.*

-You need to create an **add()** method for the Queue class, that will take an item and add it to the end of the queue.

-The code needs to be fully working, so that the Queue declaration and manipulation code in main() works.

-*Do not forget to increment the size after adding the item to the array.*
-*Read the code carefully, before making any changes.*